syed-ali-abbas/solidity-smart-contracts/README.md

 ### Visibility

-public - accessible everywhere private - accessible within contract only internal - accessible within contract and child contracts external - only from outside contract.
-You can use this.funName to call external functions within the contract itself but it takes gas.
+public - accessible everywhere</br>
+private - accessible within contract only</br>
+internal - accessible within contract and child contracts</br>
+external - only from outside contract.
+You can use this.funName to call external functions within the contract itself but it takes gas.</br>

+### Immutable Variables

+These variables are initialized only once and its value cannot be changed.
+They are like constant's.
+Example of Immutable variables can be contract owner address.